Toronto: Air

 Canada's busiest airport, Toronto Pearson International Airport (IATA: YYZ), straddles the city's western boundary with the suburban city of Mississauga.
 The Union Pearson Express (UP Express) train service provides a direct link between Pearson International and Union Station.
 It began carrying passengers in June 2015.

 Limited commercial and passenger service to nearby destinations in Canada and the United States is offered from the Billy Bishop Toronto City Airport (IATA: YTZ) on the Toronto Islands, southwest of downtown.
 Downsview Airport (IATA: YZD), was located near the city's north end, and was owned by de Havilland Canada serving as the Bombardier Aviation aircraft factory.
 The airport permanently ceased operations in April 2024.

 Within a few hours' drive, Hamilton's John C. Munro International Airport (IATA: YHM) and Buffalo's Buffalo Niagara International Airport (IATA: BUF) serve as alternate airports for the Toronto area in addition to serving their respective cities.
-A secondary international airport, to be located northeast of Toronto in Pickering, has been planned by the Government of Canada.
+A secondary international airport, to be located northeast of Toronto in Pickering, had been planned by the Government of Canada, but was permanently cancelled due to the Alto high-speed rail project, which would make the airport no longer necessary.

 The city is also serviced by a number of private heliports, most of which are attached to local hospitals and exclusively used for medevac flights.
+Additionally, Polson Pier Heliport opened in 2025.

-Streets and highways
+Roads and highways

 Highway 401 is a 400-series highway that passes west to east through Greater Toronto.
 Toronto's portion of Highway 401 is the busiest highway in North America.

-The grid of major city streets was laid out by a concession road system, in which major arterial roads are 6600 ft apart (with some exceptions, particularly in Scarborough and Etobicoke, as they used a different survey).
+The grid of major city roads was laid out by a concession road system, in which major arterial roads are 100 chain apart (with some exceptions, particularly in Scarborough and Etobicoke, as they used a different survey).
 Major east-west arterial roads are generally parallel with the Lake Ontario shoreline, and major north–south arterial roads are roughly perpendicular to the shoreline, though slightly angled north of Eglinton Avenue.
 This arrangement is sometimes broken by geographical accidents, most notably the Don River ravines.
-Toronto's grid north is approximately 18.5° to the west of true north.
+Toronto's grid north is approximately 17° to the west of true north.
 Many arterials, particularly north–south ones, due to the city originally being within the former York County, continue beyond the city into the 905 suburbs and further into the rural countryside.